The IRS recently announced updates to PCORI fees on October 29, 2025. See the PCORI Funding and Research section for more details.

 Research Infrastructure spearheads the creation of a national network, PCORnet, to foster clinical effectiveness research studies and develop faster, more cost-effective research methods to improve healthcare and healthcare delivery.

-As a nonprofit organization, PCORI depends on outside funding.
-The Affordable Care Act (ACA) initially required some Insurance companies and employers to pay a fee to the nonprofit.
-After the ACA mandate expired in September 2019, Congress voted to reauthorize PCORI funding for ten more years.
+As a nonprofit organization, PCORI relies on outside funding.
+Initially, the Affordable Care Act required certain insurance companies and employers to pay a fee to the nonprofit.
+After the ACA mandate expired in September 2019, Congress voted to extend PCORI funding for another ten years.

-The amount of an insurance company’s or employer’s annual PCORI fee is based on the average number of lives covered under the policy or plan and the ending date for the plan year.
-To calculate the amount due, entities multiply their average number of plan lives by an amount set by Health and Human Services.
-The IRS announces updated PCORI fees annually.
-For plans that end on or after October 1,2023, and before October 1, 2024, is $3.22.
+The annual PCORI fee for an insurance company or employer is based on the average number of people covered under their policy or plan and the plan year’s ending date.
+To determine the amount due, entities multiply the average number of plan lives by a set amount, which is determined by Health and Human Services.
+The IRS announces the updated PCORI fee every year.

 The payment is due at the end of the seventh month following the end of the plan year, which for most plans (calendar-year plans) is annually on July 31.
-The fee is filed using Form 720, the Quarterly Federal Excise Tax Return.
-PCORI fees have provided $2.8 billion in cumulative funding commitments as of FY2020.
+The fee is filed using IRS Form 720, the Quarterly Federal Excise Tax Return.